charurawat/sas-data-analysis/README.md

 SQL).
 Graphical reports are acceptable, but not required.

-The output of the code is printed in the PDF file stored here.
+The output of the code is printed in the PDF file.